-I started training in Dialectical Behavior Therapy (DBT) almost 18 years ago at a small non- profit mental health clinic in the twin cities.
-Prior to that time, I provided therapy services for an inpatient mental health facility in Arizona, in addition to working for an Employee Assistance (EAP) program.
+I started training in Dialectical Behavior Therapy (DBT) over 20 years ago at a small non-profit mental health clinic.
+Prior to that time, I provided therapy services for an inpatient mental health facility in Arizona, in addition to working for a local EAP (Employee Assistance Program).
+I also have experience providing crisis assessments in emergency room settings.

 As an experienced clinician, I am most drawn to DBT and thrive on teaching skills groups.
 I incorporate psycho-educational, supportive, and cognitive-behavioral strategies.
 I specifically teach skills in mindfulness, relationships, coping with stress, and managing emotions.
 I believe that teaching with interactive strategies in group is most valuable (role play, sharing examples, small groups, etc).